annechh/FED1-PE1/README.md

 - Employees - 1
 - Location - Sunnfjord
 - Mission - Share the Paw adventures
+Dive into Shira's Adventures for hikes, stick chasing, mud baths and more!
+It's all about fun and games in the great outdoors.
+Let's GO!
 ---
 Link to Shira’s Adventure
 https://annechh.github.io/FED1-Project-Exam-1/